sandpiper-framework/sandpiper/README.md

 Command config file "cli-primary.yaml" created in C:\sandpiper\cmd\cli
 ```

 The "Public Sync URL" should be the listening address of the Sandpiper API on this machine.
-The "Server http UR"L is used by the `sandpiper` command to access your database (but could be the same as the public URL).
+The "Server http URL" is used by the `sandpiper` command to access your database (but could be the same as the public URL).
 An "admin" user is added by default.
-Please provide your own strong password and keep it for your records.
+Please provide your own strong admin password and keep it for your records.
 Both the user and password can be changed later through the admin screens (when they become available).

 ## Deployment